 ") lets her hair down and embraces her gun-toting, tough-girl side as 12-year-old Little Rock.
 Playing himself (to what extent will be left for viewers to discover), Bill Murray (2008's "City of Ember

 ") deserves applauding for having a self-deprecating sense of humor and making the most of the year's best screen cameo.

 Playing like a useful survival guide to an undead outbreak, a guts-filled horror film that turns George Romero on his head, and a knowing, occasionally referential screwball comedy, "Zombieland" is a zippy blast.
 Enthusiastic and acerbic, the writing and handful of characters keep on keepin' on while depth remains light and mostly on the surface.
 The joy and creativity brought to the project is what is most appreciable, director Ruben Fleischer and cinematographer Michael Bonvillain (2008's "Cloverfield

-") injecting candy colors, innovation and veritable threat into what could have just been another predictable study in doom and gloom.
+") injecting candy colors, innovation and veritable threat into what could have just been another predictable study in dystopian destruction.
 Escaping a zombie uprising might be hazardous business, but "Zombieland" also makes it ridiculously entertaining.